pmoorman/growthcasts/collections/_intro/section1.md

 ...
 And you know – deep down – that "getting customers" ain't easy ...

 ...
-But you're keen to start scaling quickly and kick some serious but ...
+But you're keen to start scaling quickly and kick some serious ...

 ...
 And you're willing to explore a systematic approach to doing that ...

 {: .space}
-Maybe it’s time you learn how the fastest growing startups actually drive their growth, so you can replicate the framework that they use.
+Maybe it’s time you learn how the fastest growing startups actually drive their growth, and replicate the framework that they use.
 Imagine for a second…